ianstormtaylor/slate/docs/walkthroughs/adding-event-handlers.md

     // Return with no changes if it's not the "7" key with shift pressed. if (event.which != 55 || !event.shiftKey) return

-    // Otherwise, transform the state by insert "and" at the cursor's position. const newState = state
+    // Otherwise, transform the state by inserting "and" at the cursor's position. const newState = state
       .transform()
       .insertText('and')
       .apply()

+    // Prevent the ampersand character from being inserted. event.preventDefault()

     // Return the new state, which will cause the editor to update it. return newState